-The concept is to introduce an internal (Level 1) competition that focuses on different materials outside of what is normally available through outside competition.
+The concept is to introduce an internal (Level 1) competition that focuses on different materials outside of what is ordinarily available through outside Competition.
 In other words, NOT Corundum, Topaz, Quartz, CZ, Spinel or other common materials usually found in a competition.

 Why Level 1, you may ask?

 - To encourage new competitors without the intimidation that larger competitions create.